-The test case determination is carried out by means of the graphical classificationtree editor CTE which supports the application of the classification-tree method.
-The user edits the classification tree in a syntax-directed and object-oriented manner.
+After having completed the interface information the tester is able to begin the main test activities with the test case determination.
+Test case determination is carried out by means of the graphical classification-tree editor CTE which supports the application of the classificationtree method (Grochtmann and Grimm 1993).
+The user edits the classification tree in a syntaxdirected and object-based manner.
 In the course of the classification-tree method, the input domain of the test object is regarded under various aspects assessed as relevant for the test.
 For each aspect disjoint and complete classifications are formed.
 Classes resulting from these classifications may be further classified.
-The stepwise partition of the input domain results in the classification tree.
-Subsequently, test cases are determined by combining classes of different classifications.
+The stepwise partition of the input domain results in the classifications.
 This is done by using the tree for the generation of a combination table in which the test cases are marked interactively.
 The CTE transmits these test cases to the test system TESSY where they are saved in the test database.

-The classification-tree method was described by Grochtmann and Grimm (GROC2), the classification-tree editor CTE was already presented at the EuroSTAR'93 (GROC1).
-Therefore, they will not be explained in more detail here.
+The classification-tree method and the classification-tree editor will be presented at the Quality Week 95, too (Grochtmann et al. 1995).
+Therefore, they are not explained in more detail here.